 - Moderate to high level of English fluency (bilingual a plus)

 - Signed consent of parents to engage in 100 hours of intern service during out-of-school time

 This project is made possible in part by the Institute of Museum and Library Services, grant number RE-95-17-0046-17.
-Funding for Librarians of Tomorrow internship program is provided in part by generous supporters of the Library's 2019 Gala Philanthropic Auction.
+Funding for Librarians of Tomorrow internship program is provided by The Charles Hayden Foundation, and The Horace W. Goldsmith Foundation.